Ethel Owen: As a New York actress, on Broadway and radio

 At the start of the Depression 1930s, the Owens family left Milwaukee to settle in New York City, where Ethel Owen, now in her late thirties and early forties, found steady work in regional theatre, radio plays and even the black operetta, Africana, with a mixed cast, which had its November 26, 1934 opening night at Broadway's newly renamed Venice Theatre disrupted by a man claiming to be the story's uncredited co-author.
 Saddled with negative reviews (The New York Times called it "Whimper of the Jungle"), the show closed on the 28th.

-Much and, eventually, most of her work came from radio, the prime home entertainment medium of the 1930s and 40s.
+Much and, eventually, most of her work came from radio, the prime home entertainment medium of the 1930s and 1940s.
 The tens of thousands of broadcast hours, especially those featuring dramatic presentations, required a constant supply of voice professionals who were called upon to perform in multiple shows within the course of a single day, thus making the list of credits for a hard working performer such as Ethel Owen run into the thousands.
 One of her most-consistent regular assignments was on the long-running 1936–57 police series Gang Busters which featured listener participation in apprehending criminals.
 She also played Abbey Trowbridge in the soap opera Valiant Lady.

-Following Dr. Raymond Owens' death in 1926, the now-widowed actress continued her non-stop working schedule during the World War II years, while still looking after her grown daughters.
+In 1926, the newly-widowed actress continued her non-stop working schedule during the World War II years, while still looking after her daughters.
 In 1943–44 and in 1946, she was in two Broadway shows, the Phoebe and Henry Ephron comedy Three's a Family and the revival of Show Boat.
-The three-act Family, which Henry Ephron also directed, opened at the Longacre Theatre on May 5, 1943 and ran for 497 performances, transferring to the Belasco Theatre on May 28, 1944 and closing there on July 8.
+The three-act Family, which Henry Ephron also directed, opened at the Longacre Theatre on May 5, 1943 and ran for 497 performances, transferring to the Belasco Theatre on May 28, 1944, and closing there on July 8.
 Show Boat, with music by Jerome Kern and lyrics by Oscar Hammerstein II, opened at the Ziegfeld Theatre on January 5, 1946, eight weeks after Kern's death on November 11, 1945.
 The production, with 115 cast members, including Ethel Owen in the non-singing role of Parthy Hawks, the mother of Magnolia, played by Jan Clayton, counted 418 performances, closing on January 4, 1947 — the longest-running revival of a stage musical at that point in Broadway history.

-In her mid-fifties, Owen married insurance executive John Hale Almy (1886-1967) on April 2, 1949.
+Ethel Owen married insurance executive John Hale Almy (1886–1967) on April 2, 1949.
 They lived in New York City's affluent suburb of Bronxville.
-It was there, in March 1950, that the wedding of Virginia Owen to William A. Loock, Jr. was held, with John Hale Almy giving his stepdaughter in marriage.
+It was there, in March 1950, that the wedding of Virginia Owen to William A. Loock Jr. was held, with John Hale Almy giving his stepdaughter in marriage.